 So, exactly how can TOGAF benefit both businesses and practitioners?

 - Strategic vision: TOGAF enterprise architects can transform strategic goals into actionable plans.
-TOGAF solution concept diagrams clarify complex EA processes and plans for managers, executives, and stakeholders, both explaining and advocating for different courses of action while also helping audiences understand the respective benefits and drawbacks.
+TOGAF solution concept diagrams clarify complex EA processes and plans for managers, executives, and stakeholders, explaining and advocating for different courses of action while helping audiences understand the respective benefits and drawbacks.

 - Greater efficiency: TOGAF helps to develop clear paths for creating enterprise architectures.
 It also provides all the tools necessary to establish working EA frameworks.
-While paying for this kind of guidance is completely optional, the alternative often results in severe wastage in terms of both time and resources.
+While paying for this kind of guidance is optional, the alternative often results in severe wastage in terms of time and resources.

 For enterprise architects:

 - Price: As valuable as getting certified can be, it doesn’t need to cost the moon.
-TOGAF certification salaries can also more than make up for training costs!
+TOGAF certification salaries can also more than makeup for training costs!